-H. Credit for Courses Taken Outside the University of Iowa College of Law2
+H. Credit for Courses Taken Outside the University of Iowa College of Law7

-1. Courses Taken Prior to Matriculation at the College of Law
+1. Courses Taken Prior to Matriculation at the College of Law a) Credit for Previous Legal Studies

-Except as provided below, no student shall receive credit hours toward the J.D. degree for courses taken prior to matriculation at this law school.
+Except as provided below, no student shall receive credit hours toward the J.D. degree for courses taken prior to matriculation in the J.D. program at this law school.8